p91g/patrick-moore.github.io/_posts/data_science_bikeshare.md

 Ultimately, if left unaddressed, they may lead to underuse of a scheme and, in some cases, even result in scheme closure (DeMaio, 2021).
 Researchers have attempted to develop and implement methods for addressing these issues by utilising:
 - statistical models;
-- machine learning algorithms and;
+- machine learning algorithms;
 - optimisation techniques.

 Data Science Solutions
 ---
+There are a number of data science methods that can be used address these issues.

+**Extracting trip data**
+- Web-scraping bikeshare operator APIs

+**Feature extraction**
+- Exporting and pre-processing built environment data
+- Street morphology feature extraction

-**For the challenge of selecting docking station locations**:
+**Selecting docking station locations**:
-- Modelling the factors influencing demand
+- Regression analysis of the factors influencing demand
-- Predicting long-term demand
+- Regression to predict long-term demand
-- Constraint optimisation of station location
+- Constrained optimisation of station locations

-**For the challenge of redistributing bikes between stations**:
+**Redistributing bikes between stations**:
 - Forecasting short-term demand
 - Optimising bike availability